Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 Kirk inclined his head at Vedreg.
 "You are persuaded?" he asked.

 Vedreg pulsed contrite teal and imitated a shrug.
-"I will need time to consider… could the Coltainer project be modified to make suppressing other Von Neumann machines its primary mission?"
+"I will need time to consider... could the Coltainer project be modified to make suppressing other Von Neumann machines its primary mission?"

 Lewis shrugged.
 "Dude, the Coltainer project’s still in, like, generation zero.
-I dunno how you’d program a mission like that, but…"
+I dunno how you’d program a mission like that, but..."

 "I shall raise it," Kirk told them briskly, "with Allied Extrasolar Defence."